sabarth/Radar4KIT/docs/source/Content/basic.rst

 RADAR4KIT allows you to compile research data from completed scientific studies and projects into data packages, describe them with metadata, store and archive them permanently, or make them publicly accessible as needed.
 Published data are assigned a persistent identifier (DOI) and can thus be found internationally and are also referenced in `KITopen <https://www.bibliothek.kit.edu/english/kitopen.php>`_ .
 RADAR4KIT represents a generic offer of KIT in addition to the established subject repositories, which can be found e.g. in `re3data.org <https://re3data.org>`_.
+It also responds to the new requirements of the target group and the dynamically developing science policy framework in the field of research data management, for example, also within the framework of the NFDI (National Research Data Infrastructure).

 The operator is the `Karlsruhe Institute of Technology <https://kit.edu>`_ (KIT).
-RADAR4KIT is based on the `RADAR <https://radar.products.fiz-karlsruhe.de/en>`_ service offered by FIZ Karlsruhe.
+RADAR4KIT is based on the `RADAR <https://radar.products.fiz-karlsruhe.de/en>`_ service offered by the FIZ Karlsruhe.
 The data is stored exclusively on KIT's IT infrastructure at the Steinbuch Centre for Computing (SCC).

+You can find all the information about the RADAR service by visiting `<https://radar.products.fiz-karlsruhe.de/en>`_ .
+However the following documentation summs up the important aspects of usage the service at the IMK and figure out the most important points in short.

 Registration and user profiles
 ==============================

 Since RADAR4KIT is an online service it can be used exclusively via the Internet.
 All KIT researchers can log in to RADAR4KIT via their KIT account (Shibboleth) using the web frontend of `RADAR4KIT <www.radar.kit.edu>`_.
 In addition, further accounts for KIT-externals can be created in special cases.

+In addition to that, there is an RADAR API available for publishing (or archieving) bigger file sizes as mentioned in the next sub-section.

 RADAR4KIT usage and numbers